Coec0/tda367-JOKE/README.md

 Towers can be upgraded.
 As of now, the radius, damage and cooldown can be upgraded for in-game currency (money).

 *Note: The upgrade cost scales with the tower value; a stronger tower equals more expensive upgrades.*

+### Game Description: Enemies
+Enemies spawn and travel via the roads to the White House.
+They automatically finds the shortest road available from their spawn position.

+Attacking enemies:
+- Alien: The most simple and weak enemy
+- Alien with helmet: An alien with more health compared to the regular one
+- Sneaky alien: Small and fast alien
+- High alien: These aliens ignore potential walls on the map
+- Tough alien: A very strong but also very slow enemy

 ## Project structure in GitHub
 - **android**: contains android specific code as well as the assets folder containing all textures/images used in the game